Home/ Guides/ Machine Components/ Gear Technology Basic Terms

 Tip Circle Diameter (d_a)

-There is also the root circle (d_f), on which the tooth root transitions lie:
+There is also the root circle diameter (d_f), on which the tooth root transitions lie:

 These three diameters are critical for gear geometry, tooth flank contacts, and strength calculations.